 - Turn off the speed control.
-The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer.

-- To eliminate excessive shifting, use a lower gear.
+The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive shifting, use a lower gear.
 This will also assist in transmission cooling.
-(For additional information, refer to the Understanding the positions of the 6-speed automatic transmission section in this chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur.
+(For additional information, refer to the Driving with a 5-speed automatic transmission section in the Driving chapter.)